Surviving Savannah

 APA Citation (style guide)

 Henry, P. C. (2021).
 Surviving Savannah.
 Large print edition.
-Waterville, ME, Thorndike Press, a part of Gale, Cengage Learning.
+Thorndike Press, a part of Gale, Cengage Learning.

 Chicago / Turabian - Author Date Citation (style guide)

 Henry, Patti Callahan.
 2021.
 Surviving Savannah.
-Waterville, ME, Thorndike Press, a part of Gale, Cengage Learning.
+Thorndike Press, a part of Gale, Cengage Learning.

 Chicago / Turabian - Humanities Citation (style guide)

 Henry, Patti Callahan, Surviving Savannah.
-Waterville, ME, Thorndike Press, a part of Gale, Cengage Learning, 2021.
+Thorndike Press, a part of Gale, Cengage Learning, 2021.

 MLA Citation (style guide)

 Henry, Patti Callahan.
 Surviving Savannah.
 Large print edition.
-Waterville, ME, Thorndike Press, a part of Gale, Cengage Learning, 2021.
+Thorndike Press, a part of Gale, Cengage Learning, 2021.

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.